gmnyaki/laravel-paid-membership-app/README.md

 ## Security

 Protecting our open stripe webhook by verifying that when we send the request its only coming from Stripe using signing secret.
 Prevent members from landing on payment page if already paid.
-Protecting double charges
+Protecting double charges.
 **App\Http\Middleware\RedirectIfPaid**
 **App\Http\Controllers\PaymentController**

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.